 The Keenesburg Substation is arranged as a three-breaker ring bus to terminate the Keenesburg-RMEC 230 kV line (Circuit #5565), the Keenesburg-Green Valley 230 kV line (Circuit #5279), and the Keenesburg-CCWE1 230 kV line (Circuit #5967).
 Looping the Ft.St.Vrain-Green Valley 230 kV line into Keenesburg Substation will require two additional line terminations bringing the total number of terminations at Keenesburg Substation to five.
-Because of the size and number of the generating units that will transmit power to Keenesburg Substation and the importance of the transmission lines connecting Keenesburg to the Green Valley Substation (a major substation in the Denver Metro area), PSCo Substation Engineering has determined that additional reliability is needed at the Keenesburg Substation; therefore, PSCo Substation Engineering designed the Keenesburg Substation for a breaker-and-a-half configuration to terminate the five transmission lines.
+Because of the size and number of the generating units that will transmit power to Keenesburg Substation and the importance of the transmission lines connecting Keenesburg to the Green Valley Substation (a major substation in the Denver Metro area), the Transmission Provider's Substation Engineering group has determined that additional reliability is needed at the Keenesburg Substation; therefore, the Transmission Provider's Substation to terminate the five transmission lines.

-The Transmission Provider (PSCo) will install the following equipment at Keenesburg Station for Network Upgrades5:
+The Transmission Provider will install the following equipment at Keenesburg Station for Network Upgrades4: